bharathshetty4/Get-Me-A-Devstack/README.md

 # get-me-a-devstack

-get-me-a-cloud is project, which can be used to bring the master devstack setup just by running run_me.sh file.
+get-me-a-devstack is project, which can be used to bring the master devstack setup just by running run_me.sh file.

 Tried with the Ubuntu-14.04.